Greg Lindberg

-Greg Evan Lindberg (born 1970) is an American former business executive and founder of Global Growth, a conglomerate private-equity firm.
+Greg Evan Lindberg (born July 1970) is a convicted American insurance fraudster, former business executive, and founder of Global Growth, a conglomerate private-equity firm.
 He also donated large sums of money to political causes.

 In 2020 he was convicted of bribery and conspiracy to commit wire fraud, and sentenced to seven years and three months in federal prison.
-The conviction was overturned by a federal appeals court in June 2022 and a new trial was scheduled for March 2023.
+The conviction was overturned by a federal appeals court in June 2022 pending a retrial.
+He was convicted of the same charges at a new trial on May 15, 2024.

 Early life and education

-Greg Lindberg was born in San Mateo, California, United States in 1970, the youngest of five children.
+Lindberg was born in San Mateo, California, United States, in July 1970, the youngest of five children.
 His father was an airline pilot.
-He attended Crystal Springs Uplands School in Hillsborough, California before studying at Yale University, where he graduated with an economics degree in 1993.
+He attended Crystal Springs Uplands School in Hillsborough, California, before studying at Yale University, where he graduated with an economics degree in 1993.